 But what about Battery Percentage on the main screens?

-You can argue the "horn" design of iPhone X doesn't leave enough space for an always-on Battery Percentage indicator.
-You can argue that Battery Percentage indicators can't predict that massive ups and downs of battery drain when you start using apps like Snapchat and Pokémon Go, or Photos start syncing in the background.
+You can argue the "horn" design of the iPhone doesn't leave enough space for an always-on Battery Percentage indicator.
+You can argue that Battery Percentage indicators can't predict the massive ups and downs of battery drain when you start using apps like Snapchat and Pokémon Go, or Photos start syncing in the background.

 You could argue all of that and more, but people are used to having Battery Percentage indicators, at least optionally, on iPhone.
 And when you take away our safety blankets, we suddenly don't feel safe.

-Personally, I'm starting to get over the lack of Battery Percentage on the main display.
-And I'm starting to get used to flicking down Control Center when I want to see it.
+Personally, I'm over the lack of Battery Percentage on the main display.
+And I'm used to flicking down Control Center or over to Today View when I want to see it.